cjdbarlow/Part-One/determinants_of_cardiac_output.md

               * Decreased arterial compliance increases the speed of propagation of **reflected pressures waves** returning to the aortic root
                 * Wave arrival in diastole augments coronary blood flow
                 * Wave arrival during systole further increases afterload
-            * In diastole the arteries recoil and blood pressure and flow are maintained - the **Windkessel effec**t.
+            * In diastole the arteries recoil and blood pressure and flow are maintained - the **Windkessel effect**.